About Phaselis

 Aqueduct: The remains of the aqueduct show the impressive engineering skills of the ancient Romans.
 This was the city’s main water supply source.

-The Baths: These structures were not only a place for bathing but also for socializing.
+The Baths: These structures were not only a place for bathing, but also for socializing.
 The remains are still quite impressive.

 Hadrian’s Gate: This gate, named after the Roman Emperor Hadrian, is still fairly intact and gives a sense of the city’s grandeur.